Solar Strips

 Importance of Cooler Weather Efficiency

 There are many different types of solar pool heaters for sale.
 Traditional well spaced PVC tubular collectors work okay in hot weather and various manufacturers will play up hot weather performance stats, however due to the large tube spacing they struggle in the cooler, windier spring and autumn shoulder months - which is exactly when you need heating the most!
-PoolMasterpro™ PVC strips have one of the highest tube densities possible for spherical tubes and are specifically optimized to work better in these shoulder months than the well spaced tube strips.
+PoolMasterpro™ solar matting has one of the highest tube densities possible for spherical tubes and are specifically optimized to work better in these shoulder months than the well spaced tube strips.
 Consider the following design comparison during cooler windy spring and autumn conditions:

 Cool weather PoolMasterpro PVC Strip performance